eponsonby/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 | Family of overseas employees | Overseas, Family Member Preference, Eligible Family Member |

 ### Clarification from agency
-Use this section for additional eligibility information or specific instructions.
+Use this section for additional eligibility information.

 **Example**
 If you only want to hire from within a specific department, you would select the **Internal to an agency** hiring path and use the **Clarification from agency** section to indicate the job is open to department employees only.